uutzinger/gearVRC/README.md

 ## Summary
 This is attempt to read Gear VR Controller using bluetooth LE.

+Check gatt/gearVRC.py

+Currenlty only runs on unix, until conversion to bleak is completed.

-This work includes the following additions:
+This work includes the following additions to other's implementations:

 - Reading of device information including battery status and notification
 - Reading of temperature and time stamps